Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure

-We simulate the MBP policy in a realistic ride-hailing environment using yellow cab data from NYC Taxi \& Limousine Commission and travel times from Google Maps.
-In the interest of space, we provide only a summary of our simulations here and defer a full description to Appendix~\ref{appen:subsec:numerics-ridehailing}.
+{In Section \ref{subsubsec:supply-aware-MBP}, we examine the performance of MBP policy when there are travel delays using numerical experiments.} The simulation environment we study is inspired by ride-hailing, and leverages demand estimates deduced from NYC yellow cab data \citep{buchholz2021spatial} and travel times from Google Maps.
+In Section \ref{subsec:sims-large-network-main-paper}, we provide the summary of simulations that study the performance of MBP policy in large networks.
+In the interest of space, we provide only the key findings of our simulations here and defer a full description of the simulation environment and various technical details to Appendix~\ref{appen:subsec:numerics-ridehailing}.